oivinde/tinkering/lab_setup_virtualbox/README.md

 #### In VirtualBox, create NAT Network "DemoNet" - 192.168.90.0/24 (Preferences - Network)

-If you want to create port forwarding rules in the NAT Network right away, look at the bottow of this file.
+If you want to create port forwarding rules in the NAT Network right away, look at the bottom of this file.

 #### Create new virtual machine:
 - Name: ansible.demo.local